bjm31/Spring2019-COP3530-Fang-project-4-boggle-bjm31_public/README.md

 R G A N
 ```

-In the above board, there are several examples of words, including 'eat' (going straight down from e), 'bat' (going diagonal from b then straight down), and 'tan' (going up from t then diagonal to n).
+In the above board, there are several examples of words, including 'eat', 'grit', and 'nag'.
+According to the rules of our game, 'zit' would also be an appropriate word as it wraps around the board from 'z'.
+However, words such as 'bat' and 'tan' which can be formed by going diagonal do not count.
 Proper names such as 'ben' do not count.

-You will also implement additional variant game modes on the original game as follows:

-1. Try to determine the maximum score that can be achieved without repeating letters from previously selected words.
-2. Allow for the player to wrap around the board horizontally and vertically.
-3. Players get a random letter.
-This random letter can be inserted anywhere into any string of letters on the board.
-As an example, they may be be given the letter 't' and identify 'sar' on the board.
-They can use their extra letter to form the word 'star'.
-This can be done multiple times but only once per word.

 In order to have interesting games of Boggle, distribution of letters on the dice is important.
 Therefore, you should make 16 dice with the following sides: